hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Overview.md

 VPC or Virtual Private Cloud is a logically isolated part of the AWS cloud, think of it as a virtual  data center in the cloud.
 You can leverage multiple layers of security, including security groups and network ACLs to help control access to Amazon EC2 instances in each subnet.
 The inbound and outbound connectivity to your VPC via the internet gateway or a VPN is established via three main lines of defense:

-* Routing tables - whether there is a route in or out to the internet
+* Routing tables - whether there is a route in or out to the internet. * A **router** routes traffic between different subnets and is required to create subnets.
 * Network ACLs - acts as a firewall for controlling traffic in and out of one or more subnets, so any instance in the subnet with an associated NACL will follow rules of NACL.
 Each subnet in your VPC must be associated with a NACL.
 If not done explicitly the subnet is automatically associated with the default NACL.
 You can associate a NACL with multiple subnets, however a subnet can be associated with **only 1 NACL** You may setup NACLs with rules similar to your security group to add another layer of security to your VPC
   * by default, a custom NACL denies all outbound and inbound traffic whereas the default NACL allows all outbound and inbound traffic
   * can be used to block specific IP addresses